ke-stacks/ke-stacks/README.md

 - 👋 Hi, I’m Kelvin King'ori
 - 👀 I’m interested in Software Developement...
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Docker and Kubernetes.
 - 📫 How to reach me Call +254741559592 or Email: kingorikelvin883@gmail.com

 <!---